LeegenSteven/NetworkAgent-dev/operator/Readme.md

 ## Build the Network Operator

-To build and push the network operator image, run the following commands
+To build and push the network operator image, run the following commands in the __NetworkAgent/operator__ directory

 ```
 gcloud auth configure-docker $GOOGLE_REGION-docker.pkg.dev